fsprojects/fsharp-ai-tools/README.md

-This repo is work-in-progress containing a prototype of a DSL "F# for AI Models".
+This repo is work-in-progress contains tools and code the contribute to "F# for AI Models".

-This currently executes using TensorFlow but could have additional backends such as DiffSharp or PyTorch.
+Contents:
+* FM: F# for AI Models
+* The TensorFlow API for F#
+* Live Checking Tooling for AI models
+* fsx2nb

 # FM: F# for AI Models